Local Isle of Wight Beers, Wines and Spirits

 Two bottles of Mermaid Gin - one pink, one blue - on a bar at the Isle of Wight Distillery

 Beer-lovers who want to drink local should try Goddards, the Island’s oldest brewery and, it says, one of the first independent craft brewers in the UK.
+They occasionally get to brew with Island-grown hops from Ventnor Botanic Gardens, but year-round you can choose from four beers, including Ale of Wight, and the delightfully-named Fuggle Dee-Dum.

 Or try one of Island Brewery’s ales – Wight Gold, Wight Knight and Yachtsman’s Ale – to guarantee a true taste of the Isle of Wight.
 Brewed by Island people, Head Brewer Chris Coleman ensures that its beers represent some of the finest available anywhere.